fm4tt0s/ssl-pooch/README.md

 $ ./ssl-pooch.sh -l FQDN_LIST_FILE [-o(n)|-F(-)]
 ```

-\* **NOTE**: Execution may look hang when running with a bigger list file, it's not.
+- **NOTE**: Execution may look hang when running with a bigger list file, it's not.
 This is just like bankruptcy law...
 Don't worry about it.
 I got this!
-In case you've have trust issues you can use a (progress bar)[#Show-progress-bar-when-running-over-a-list] to see where this is going.
+In case you've have trust issues you can use a [progress bar](#Show-progress-bar-when-running-over-a-list) to see where things are going.

 ### Where
 ```